 We endeavour to implement an effective water management through efficient water use.
+The Group consumed water mainly for domestic purposes within the workplace.
 Our target is to reduce the water consumption by 2% in the next year, by measuring our water use and promoting water-saving behaviours to all staff.
 For example, staff are encouraged to fully empty any containers before washing, to turn off water taps promptly, to check faucets and pipes for leaks, and to adopt water saving appliances.
 During the year, the Group did not face any problem in sourcing water.